Retropaint/skelform_dev_docs/src/constructing_armature.md

 ```

 [^1]:
-    can be done once before the forward-reaching loop, but lumped in with other
+    Can be done once before the forward-reaching loop, but lumped in with other
     steps for simplicty.